mrsilver76/tunelift/README.md

 TuneLift uses UTF-8 encoding to ensure all filenames, regardless of language or special symbols, are preserved correctly.

-### I'm using `--linux`, why isn't `--find` matching?
+### I'm using `--unix`, why isn't `--find` matching?
-The `--linux` options change all slashes in the song paths before the `--find` and `--replace` logic runs.
+The `--unix` options change all slashes in the song paths before the `--find` and `--replace` logic runs.
 This means that if your `--find` string uses backslashes then it won’t match the transformed path.

 As an example, lets assume your music track is stored in iTunes at:
 ```